Texas passes 10,000 confirmed new virus cases in single day

-AUSTIN, Texas (AP) - Texas has surpassed 10,000 new coronavirus cases in a single day for the first time as a resurgence of the outbreak rages across the U.S.
+Texas has surpassed 10,000 new coronavirus cases in a single day for the first time as a resurgence of the outbreak rages across the U.S.

 The record high of 10,028 confirmed cases Tuesday follows Republican Gov. Greg Abbott decision to mandate masks in much of the state and to close bars, retreating from what had been one of America’s fastest reopenings.
 New York and Florida are the only other states to have reported more than 10,000 confirmed new cases in a single day.